USA: Good Morning, Baltimore!

 Stepping off my Amtrak train I said "Good Morning Baltimore!"
 Would the charms of Hairspray translate through to modern life Baltimore?
 I wanted to see what Baltimore had cooking up, I was ready to see something gritty!
 Trusting another landmark city along the U.S.A's North East Coast, I wanted to get to down to the 'Inner Harbor!'
 Maryland wasn't ready for me!
+GM BTM!

 Another day, another city!
 Well that's a motto that I have been living by for the last year.
 My last trip took me to Baltimore, Maryland.
 My main motivation was to see if this city was anything like it was depicted in the film "Hairspray."
 I was quite impressed at what I saw!
 What you going to show me first?
 Baltimore!
 The Inner Harbour was my first stop, after getting off at the wrong light rail stop which proved to be rather Interesting.
 The December sun was lovely, the sun shone nicely onto the waters before me.
 I loved Baltimore because it was real and for me that counts for something!
 Harborplace, the surrounding area around the water looked modern, working nicely with the local feel of the area.
 In the distance was the Baltimore National Aquarium, this site definitely made the 'Inner Harbour' look a part of the modern age.
 This addition to the 'Inner Harbour' was something I was not expecting to see.
 Let's go B!

 Baltimore didn't hold anything back, I kid you not!
 I have lost count of how many new places I have visited during 2012 for that I have been truly blessed!
 Baltimore, Maryland only stands a few stops away by train from Newark, New Jersey so I splashed out on the Amtrak to say 'Good Morning!
 Baltimore!' with some kind of class!
 Class?
 I don't know the meaning of the word!
-I wanted to see something that would challenge my senses and put me out of my comfort zone, lets be real I call Newark, NJ home right about now!
+I wanted to see something that would challenge my senses and put me out of my comfort zone, let's be real I call Newark, NJ home right about now!
 Looking back at the 'Harborplace' I literally never knew that Baltimore had something to serve like that pocket sized harbour!
 Americans, why do you spell 'harbour' without an U?
 Let's leave the English differences behind and get down to business because I had a feeling that Baltimore wasn't going to wait for my adventure hungry self!
 Baltimore is located in-between District of Columbia and Delaware, so I got my freak on in Baltimore!
-Yes B, I love America!
+Yes B, I have mad love for America!

 Unlike NYC and Washington, D.C.
 Baltimore serves an individual flare that's actually quite endearing in some ways.
 Writing its own rules in a city that whispered to me that judging a book by its cover is just very rude and wrong to do!
 The sun shone bright during my Maryland outing but that December coldness made its presence known for sure!
 Time waits for no one, not even me so I didn't hop aboard the U.S.S Constellation for I didn't have plans to be in Baltimore when the stars would be in the sky.
 Baltimore didn't have anything to hide for the drabbest places always serve some first class shades of glam!
 Why I did I choose Baltimore?
 I passed through on my way to Washington, D.C. during August 2012 and I just wanted to see some of the ratchet scenes like I did before from my Bolt Bus window!
 Baltimore called me back some months later and I can wholeheartedly say that I was shown a day that I would not want to forget for a while!
 Go on with your glam self, Baltimore!